hilsan/MolAnalysis/README.md

 # A package to gather molecular representation and structural properties

-Version used for atmospheric compound similarity analysis published here:  10.5281/zenodo.14007835 This project contains functions to create molecular fingerprints, atomic ratios and molecular size from RDKit for datasets of SMILES strings.
+Version of this project used for atmospheric compound similarity analysis published here:  DOI:10.5281/zenodo.14007835.
+This project contains functions to create molecular fingerprints, atomic ratios and molecular size from RDKit for datasets of SMILES strings.

 # SCRIPTS: